 Joey: And then you grew up sort closer to London, then.

 Richard: Yeah.
 West of London in Guilford and Surrey.
 So it's kind of where most of the people who commute into London live in Surrey, and it's very densely populated.
 And it's sort of just completely different, actually, to anywhere else in the country.
 It's also where the kind of characteristic...like the famous British accent comes from.
-It's called the hometown[?]
-[0:05:57] accent.
+It's called the home counties accent.
 And that's the region sort of immediately around London, but particularly around the west.

 Joey: You've like acquired that or did you try to [0:06:07] yourself?